-Long-time organizers against police violence in Albuquerque who have attended previous tournaments describe the competition as a celebration of the heavily militarized policing tactics and practices that have been at the center of a national firestorm in the aftermath of the militant police response to protests in Ferguson, Missouri, over the killing of unarmed black teenager Michael Brown.
+Longtime organizers against police violence in Albuquerque who have attended previous tournaments describe the competition as a celebration of the heavily militarized policing tactics and practices that have been at the center of a national firestorm in the aftermath of the militant police response to protests in Ferguson, Missouri, over the killing of unarmed Black teenager Michael Brown.

 “These are events that celebrate the efficiency in coordinated use of lethal force, using high-powered military weaponry,” said David Correia, a University of New Mexico American studies professor and local organizer.
-“This is not some sort of municipal police conference… if it were just about municipal policing it wouldn’t just be about the use of high-powered weaponry; there would also be events about community policing or ways for officers to show their proficiency in community engagement.”
+“This is not some sort of municipal police conference….
+If it were just about municipal policing, it wouldn’t just be about the use of high-powered weaponry; there would also be events about community policing or ways for officers to show their proficiency in community engagement.”

 Dalseide told Truthout the events have been held in Albuquerque since 2007.
-Dalseide said the competition will also include “armory schools” in which arms manufacturers send gunsmiths to teach officers how to maintain their weapons.
+The NRA’s Dalseide said the competition will also include “armory schools” in which arms manufacturers send gunsmiths to teach officers how to maintain their weapons.

 Dalseide said he was not authorized to answer Truthout’s inquiries about the NRA’s decision to continue to host the conference in spite of a national outcry over police violence, deferring to the NRA’s policy and legislative public relations staffers, who have not responded to Truthout’s request for comment.

 The Shooting Competition begins this weekend, September 13 and 14, and includes events designed for both individuals and teams, in which officers compete on obstacle courses modeled after “a hypothetical law enforcement encounter,” according to the NRA’s description of the competition.